ReBench Configuration Format¶

 The priorities are, starting with highest:

-These priorities and the ability to define different benchmarks, suites, VMs, etc, hopefully provides sufficient flexibility to encode all desired experiments.
+These priorities and the ability to define different benchmarks, suites, VMs, etc, hopefully provide sufficient flexibility to encode all desired experiments.

 default_experiment: